-Study of materials, procedures, techniques and problems related to life drawing and drawing the human figure as well as the study of the human anatomy and gesture drawing.
+Study of materials, procedures, techniques, and problems related to life drawing and drawing the human figure as well as the study of the human anatomy and gesture drawing.
+Materials fee.
 Prerequisites: AR110 and AR210.
-Materials fee.

-AR315 Graphic Design II
+AR315 Visual Communication in Graphic Design 3 credits